 Bequeathed by Gustave Revilliod (1817-1890) to the City of Geneva, the huge estate of Varembé, which originally stretched right down to the lake, has seen many changes.
-The ornamental pond was added in around 1850: three bronze herons “quench their thirst” there in fine weather.
+The ornamental pond was added in around 1850: two bronze herons “quench their thirst” there in fine weather.
 In 1893, the grounds were temporarily home to the 18th century Montbovon chalet – previously displayed at the National Exhibition – and even a deer park!
 A landing stage was built in 1894 so that boats could moor at the Ariana.
 A year later, a floating restaurant graced the lakeside, but was demolished in 1911.

 Division of the estate began in the early 20th century.
 The Geneva Botanical Gardens (formerly in the Parc des Bastions) were transferred there between 1902 and 1904, and the building known as the “Console” was erected.
 But it was the construction of the Palace of Nations from 1929 to 1937 that brought about the most dramatic transformation, blocking out the magnificent view over the lake and the Alps.
 The servants’ entrance to the museum then became its main entrance and this reversal of the facades profoundly altered how the building was perceived.
 Gustave Revilliod’s mausoleum, which he had requested should be at the foot of a group of oak trees, is now next to the grounds of the UN.